- Oxford Tour led by an Oxonian

 No problem!
 We can arrange a tour of Cambridge with one of our expert guides.
 Just book a custom tour and specify that you want a tour of Cambridge.

 Alexandra Jackson lives in London and spends a lot of time with her family in the countryside in Wiltshire, to the west of London.
 Alexandra’s love of history dates back to her childhood curiosity about the past, and her fascination with stories and legends.
 “Why?” is probably her most frequently used word.
 After studying History at Oxford University, she began a career in finance, first as a stock broker and then as a financial journalist, writing a daily investment column for The Times newspaper.
 After taking a break in her career to raise four children, Alexandra is now returning to her first love: history and heritage.
 She particularly enjoys making connections between past and present, using her experience and expertise to interpret historic episodes in a more accessible way.
 She loves sharing her ideas as an expert guide for Context Travel.

 Athene Reiss was born in Oxford, grew up in Connecticut in the US, and returned to Oxford, where she has lived and taught for the past 25 years.
-She has published a book and articles on various topics in medieval art and environmental education.
-She loves teaching architectural history, and is particularly passionate about the opportunities Oxford colleges give for looking at a wide range of building styles, the history of stained glass, and the social structures of higher education.
-Athene has taught environmental education to children and adults and enjoys exploring Oxford's mix of urban and natural environments.
+She has published a book and articles on topics in medieval art and environmental education.
+She loves teaching art and architectural history, and is particularly passionate about encouraging deep engagement with artistic visualisations of ideas and and allowing works of art to help us understand the past and question the present.
+Athene has also taught environmental education to children and adults and enjoys exploring Oxford's mix of cultural and natural environments.

 Reviews can only be left by Context customers after they have completed a tour.
 For more information about our reviews, please see our FAQ.